Google Fit: Activity Tracking

 🔍 Key Features Breakdown

-• Hardware-Free Vitals: Utilizing advanced computer vision via the smartphone camera, the app allows users to measure heart and respiratory rates, lowering the barrier to entry for health monitoring without requiring expensive dedicated wearables.
+• On-Device Vitals: Using just the smartphone camera, the app allows users to measure heart and respiratory rates, making health monitoring accessible without requiring additional expensive hardware.

 🎨 User Experience & Design